gdavidbutler/xmlTrivialCallbackParser/README.md

 ## xmlTrivialCallbackParser
 Trivial XML callback parser in standard C. Inspired by [xread](https://github.com/naleksiev/xread.git). (xread uses GCC non-standard label (&&label) pointers.)

+No dependencies.
 No dynamic memory allocation.
 No memory copying.
 Small and Fast.

 No XML validation.
 To simply "*check*" that a XML string can be parsed, use a NULL callback and verify the return offset is the same as the source length.